Warning: Undefined variable $bhv in /ext/web/studiumgenerale/lib/php/publication.php on line 45

 Why Choose Subversive Affirmation?

-The projects mentioned thus far are quite large and ambitious, both in terms of length and volume.
-Subversive affirmation, however, can also be small and relatively private, like in the one-woman show Cock, Cock … Who’s There?
+, however, can also be small and relatively private, like in the one-woman show Cock, Cock … Who’s There?
 (2018) by Samira Elagoz.
 In this lecture-performance, Elagoz presents some of her ‘social experiments,’ as she calls them, in which she films men and explores how they desire and look at her.
 She contacts these men via online platforms such as Chatroulette, Craigslist and Tinder, and by behaving attractively (in the eyes of men), she consciously affirms the codes and conventions of these platforms, offering herself as an object of sexual desire.

 However, she also subverts the sexually coded interaction patterns and the male gaze by filming these men (turning them into objects of the gaze as well), in a scientific-objectifying manner, thus neutralising all ‘transactions’—which creates, in some instances, a space for exploring non-sexual intimacy.
 Cock, Cock … Who’s There? received both praise and criticism.
 Critics typically accuse Elagoz of reproducing sexist ideas, whereas others are thoroughly intrigued by the way she deliberately exploits and ultimately subverts the male gaze.
 These responses confirm the complexity and ambiguity of the work.